 Morrissey denies defending Kevin Spacey

-Morrissey has angrily refuted the write-up of a recent interview he gave to the German newspaper Der Spiegel.
+Morrissey has angrily denied the write-up of a recent interview he gave to the German newspaper Der Spiegel.

 The star was quoted as defending Kevin Spacey against allegations of sexual abuse, insisting the alleged victims knew what they were getting into.